Shelly855/connect4-initial-ml/README.md

 ## Optional Setup

-If you'd like to rerun the notebook locally:
+To rerun the notebook locally:

 1. Ensure Python 3 is installed.
 2. Install required packages: